Can I open a bank account for my grandchild in Australia?

 Can grandparents set up savings accounts for grandchildren?

 Some banks make it possible for a grandparent to open a bank account for their grandchild, but it may not automatically be an option with all providers.
-Some banks specify that you must be either a parent or guardian in order to open a bank account on behalf of a child.
-Consider checking the account terms and conditions or contacting the bank to ask what its rules are for who can open an account for a child.
+It my be the case with some institutions that you must be either a parent or guardian in order to open a bank account on behalf of a child.
+Consider checking the account terms and conditions or contacting the bank to ask what its rules are for clarification.

-How to open a bank account for a grandchild
+How do you open a bank account for a grandchild?

 For banks that allow grandparents to open a bank account for their grandchildren, you’ll likely need to take along some identification and other details when opening the account.
-This may include the child’s birth certificate and proof of a residential address.
+This may include the child’s birth certificate, passport and proof of a residential address.

 You may need to visit a branch in order to be able to open the account, but some providers may allow for online or phone applications.
 The process may also vary depending on whether you are an existing customer of the bank or not.